Veronicandemo/Veronicandemo/README.md

 ### <div align="center">I'm Veronica Ndemo, a Front-end developer 👨‍💻 </div>

-- 🔭 I’m currently a software Engeneering stundent
+- 🔭 Junior Frontend Developer with a passion for creating user-friendly web experiences using React

-- 🌱 I’m currently learning Python and JavaScript
+- 🌱 Continuously advancing my skills in Vue, JavaScript, and React

-- 👩‍💻 An aspiring software developer eager to join the tech community
+- 🚀 Enthusiastic about contributing to the tech community and exploring innovative solutions

-- ⚡ Fun fact:  I love smiling
+- ⚡ Fun fact: I believe in the power of a smile to brighten any day!

 <br/>